ThomasWeinert/carica-status-monitor/readme.txt

 Browser Compatiblity:
 - Firefox 13 (Windows 7)
+- Firefox 11 (Ubuntu Linux)

 --------------------------------------------------------------------

 /src/index.html

 A status monitor example.
 The feeds are configured using data-attributes inside the html.
 Several feeds are only test data.

 --------------------------------------------------------------------

 /src/twitter-wall.html

 A twitter wall example.
 It uses only a single feed (a simple twitter search proxy) and displays the feed on all columns.

 The search is defined by the url fragment/hash.